 Common reasons include a persistent air leak from a chest tube, failure of the lung to expand, recurrent collapsed lung, pneumothorax in both lungs, traumatic injury, or occupational reasons such as professional flying or diving.
 The aim is to reduce the likelihood of a collapsed lung occurring again.

-At Neumark Lung & Chest Surgery Centre, surgery for a spontaneous and recurrent pneumothorax is centred on minimally invasive thoracic surgery techniques.
-Video-Assisted Thoracoscopic Surgery (VATS) allows the surgeon to enter the chest cavity through small incisions using a camera and long instruments.
-Uniportal VATS (U-VATS) uses a single small incision and is part of Neumark’s minimally invasive practice.
+At Neumark Lung & Chest Surgery Centre, surgery for spontaneous and recurrent pneumothorax is centred on minimally invasive thoracic surgery techniques.

-Robotic-Assisted Thoracic Surgery (RATS) is a powerful tool in many chest operations, but it is not the standard first-choice operation for most pneumothorax cases.
 In routine pneumothorax surgery, VATS or U-VATS is usually more relevant.
-The procedure chosen depends on the pattern of disease, prior episodes, lung condition, and the surgeon’s judgment about which approach will most effectively stop the leak while keeping the operation as minimally invasive as possible.
+The procedure chosen depends on the disease pattern, prior episodes, lung condition, and the surgeon’s judgement about which approach will most effectively seal the leak while keeping the operation as minimally invasive as possible.

 Neumark Lung & Chest Surgery Centre can help by assessing the cause of the pneumothorax, choosing the safest treatment, and, where possible, reducing the risk of future episodes.